DigiCert Global Root G1 Trust Chain Retirement

 If your workloads use standard OS trust stores and receive regular updates, no action is required.

-If you update the OS trust store, the VEN must be restarted so it can reload the new CA list.
+If you update the OS trust store, custom trust bundle, or certificate pinning configuration, the VEN must be restarted so it can reload the updated trust bundle.
 Environments without OS updates (locked-down Windows, legacy Linux, AIX/Solaris systems, or STIG-restricted images) may require manual installation of the new root certificates.

 Does this affect console login or API integrations?